aliabdoli/algorithm-hackerrank/NOTES.md

 - How to make a class thread safe (e.x. `GeneSlidingWindow`)
 - [] vs [,] in arrays (in terms of memory, ...)
 - how to transpose 2d array or list? `OrganizingContainersOfBalls`
+- what s `IReadOnlyList` and difference if I make a property `readonly`
+- why implementing IEquatable, does not make "==" use override!! e.x. `RedKnightsShortestPath` on GraphNode
+    - had to use node.Equals(node) instead of node == nodeb